-I mean President Roosevelt is a bigger inspiration for today’s Neoconservatives.
-Who take the view that national security is more important than individual liberty.
+I mean President Roosevelt is a bigger inspiration for today’s Neoconservatives, who take the view that national security is more important than individual liberty.
 And that national security concerns even trump the U.S. Constitution.
 As we’ve seen with the so-called War on Terror like with the Patriot Act.

 The way his the FDR Administration dealt with German, Italian and Japanese-Americans during World War II, three important ethnic groups in America, groups who all immigrated or descended from those main countries that the United States were fighting against during World War II.
-Germany, Italy and Japan.
-These ethnic groups were being detained and held by the Roosevelt Administration and held in concentration camps.
-Similar to how German-Jews were being detained by the Nazi Germans in Germany.
-Because of their ethnicity and were seen as threats to the state because of their ethnic background.
+Germany, Italy and Japan, these ethnic groups were being detained and held by the Roosevelt Administration and held in concentration camps.
+Similar to how German-Jews were being detained by the Nazi Germans in Germany, because of their ethnicity and were seen as threats to the state because of their ethnic background.
 And seen loyal to someone other than their home country.

 Now of course these Americans were certainly treated better than the European-Jews.
 But what they have in common is they were being held because of their ethnicity.
 No real Liberal would have a policy, or support a policy that detained people because of their ethnicity, or race.
 So on that score alone FDR scores really bad as a Liberal.

 When you think of economic liberalism, it is about using government to empower people in need and other people.
 So they have the tools that they need to live well in life be successful.
 Not use government to take care of people and not expect anything from them on their own.
 And make them dependent on the state for their economic well-being.

 And then you get to civil rights where President Roosevelt was either not interested in it, or didn’t believe all Americans deserved the same constitutional rights and be treated equally under law.
-Which again no real Liberal believes in and you get to two key areas where FDR doesn’t score very well as a Liberal.
-Civil liberties and equal rights.
+Which again no real Liberal believes in and you get to two key areas where FDR doesn’t score very well as a Liberal: civil liberties and equal rights.

-And foreign policy where FDR was a clear Liberal Internationalist and a big reason why America won World War II and the Cold War and FDR does very well as a Liberal, but not in the other key areas of progressivism.
+And foreign policy where FDR was a clear Liberal Internationalist and a big reason why America won World War II and the Cold War and FDR does very well as a Progressive, but not in the other key areas of progressivism.
 Which is about using government to help people in need, not run their lives for them.
 While protecting our individual rights.